A contemplative study of the two great texts of Classical Yoga — the Yoga Sutra and the Bhagavad Gita — with philosopher and teacher Matthew Krepps.

 Every lesson is designed to answer three questions: What am I seeing differently?
 What am I practicing differently?
 Who am I becoming?

 No. Both courses are designed to be accessible to complete beginners.
-The Yoga Sutra course is explicitly introductory — meeting you wherever you are and building from there.
+The Yoga Sutra and the Bhagavad Gita are both explicitly introductory — meeting you wherever you are and building from there.

 When you enroll, a new lesson becomes available each week in sequence.
 You cannot skip ahead — this is intentional.
 The pacing is part of the teaching.